The infrastructure-extractives-resource governance complex in the Pan-Amazon: Roll backs and contestations

 European Review of Latin American and Caribbean Studies

-Bebbington, Denise Humphreys; Verdum, Ricardo; Gamboa, Cesar; and Bebbington, Anthony, "The Infrastructure-Extractives-Resource Governance Complex in the Pan-Amazon: Roll backs and Contestations" (2018).
-International Development, Community, and Environment.
-28.
+Bebbington, Denise Humphreys; Verdum, Ricardo; Gamboa, Cesar; and Bebbington, Anthony J., "The infrastructure-extractives-resource governance complex in the Pan-Amazon: Roll backs and contestations" (2018).
+Geography.
+445.